-I realize this may be somewhat annoying because I’m essentially going to say, if you want to be organized, get organized!
+I realize this may be somewhat annoying because I’m essentially going to say, if you want to be organized, get organized.
 But here we go.

 I’ve gathered some tips, ideas, and products I use for keeping my garden (and life as a gardener) in order.
 I’m a big fan of creating plans, mapping out the steps, and then letting everything run on autopilot so I can have the fun without the stress.

-BUT.
-This goal is two-fold.
-We don’t just want to get organized: we want to create systems that are easy to maintain.
-Perfection is the enemy of productivity.
-And, if a system is too complicated or unrealistic, it will be abandoned.
-So, keep it simple and adapt the advice to fit your situation.
+But, this goal is two-fold.
+We don’t just want to get organized: we want to create systems that are easy to maintain and help achieve our goals.

 6 Tips for Getting Organized

-1. Create a Plan & Mark the Dates
+1 Create a Plan & Mark the Dates

 I start each year by mapping out my garden plans for each season.
 This may include landscaping, garden beds, veggie and fruit gardening, ponds and water features, and garden art-making.